cablelabs/transparent-security/docs/BUILD.md

 ## Table of Contents

 1. Introduction
-1. Host Requirements
-1. Install Terraform
-1. Setup and Execute
-   4.1.
-CI Environment Build
-   4.2.
-Mininet
-1. Obtain deployment information
+2. [Optional] Create an OS instance for running the mininet simulator
+3. Run minine simulator
-1. Obtain EC2 instance IP
+4. Obtain EC2 instance IP
-1. Development and debugging of Python
+5. Development and debugging of Python
-1. Cleanup
+6. Cleanup

 ## 1. Introduction